Hunting for Mushrooms in Sunny Wales

-As import as the edible varieties are, of course Butler is keen to show his students the ones they should avoid.
+As import as the edible varieties are, of course, Butler is keen to show his students the ones they should avoid.
 He calls these “the Nasties.”
-Two of the most famous mushrooms to avoid are Fly Agaric, (the classic toadstool, abundant and beautiful) and Destroying Angel which is much more rare and can kill most adults if they eat just half of one.
+Two of the most famous mushrooms to avoid are Fly Agaric, (the classic toadstool, abundant and beautiful) and Destroying Angel which is much rarer and can kill most adults if they eat just half of one.

 A Sexy Cepe

 Butler lectures at a nearby college.
 On the walls of his old farmhouse, three long rutted miles up a mountain, are photographs of lovely varieties of fungi.
 He sends out a newsletter about fungus foraging, and is positively giddy when confronted with what he calls “a sexy cepe.”